-Innis College has invited Asim Ashraf, International Transition Advisor, to hold office hours on-site to support the transition of students and promote global learning opportunities.
+Innis College has invited Karen Pak, International Transition Advisor, to hold office hours on-site to support the transition of students and promote global learning opportunities.
 If you are an international student or new-to-Toronto, a transition advisor is for available to you.
-Asim assists students in making an effective transition to academic and cultural life of the University of Toronto.
-Asim works alongside the Residence and Student Life staff team to support your transition.
-Issues you wish to discuss may include:

 As an Innis College alumna, Mary is excited to be supporting career development programming and offering one-on-one appointments for all Innis College students.
 As an undergraduate student, Mary was the President of the Innis College Student Society, participated in Innis College Council committees, and worked within the department of Clubs & Leadership Development.
 She looks forward to supporting your career exploration by helping you make meaning of your academic, co-curricular and personal experiences.
 Mary also loves chatting about social justice, the podcast Radio Lab, and kickboxing!